whoward/docs/markdown/tutorials/appium.md

 For more information about the desired capabilities that you should be using during your mobile tests, please read the [Setting Desired Capabilities for Mobile Tests](#setting-desired-capabilities-for-mobile-tests) section.

 Finally, once your test is ready to be executed use the test framework of your choice to run the test.
 As your test runs you should be able to spy on the test by going into your [Sauce Labs test page](https://saucelabs.com/tests).
-For more information about what you should look for when viewing the results of your test, please read the [Viewing My Appium Test on Sauce Labs](#viewing-my-appium-test-on-sauce-labs) section.
+For more information about what you should look for when viewing the results of your test, please read the [Viewing My Appium Tests on Sauce Labs](#viewing-my-appium-tests-on-sauce-labs) section.

 To learn how Appium and Sauce Labs work read the [Understanding how Appium works on Sauce Labs](#understanding-how-appium-works-on-sauce-labs) section for an overview.